sarahmurraydev/kotlin-docs/src/main/kotlin/selfnotes/QuestionsToKnow.md

 * What are scope functions in Kotlin?
 How many are there?

 ## Android
 * What's view binding?
 Why should you use it?
+* What's view binding vs data binding?
 * What package name is data usually stored in?
   ### RecyclerViews
 * What are the 3 parts of a recycler view
 * What steps do you need to take to implement a recyclerview
 * What is a layout inflater
-* Why and When should you set a fixed size to your recyclerview?
+* When and why should you set a fixed size to your recyclerview?
 * What type of width and height should you set for your recyclerview?
   ### Third Party Library
 * What are libraries that allow you to pull data from the internet?